 Pharmacy/bath products/batteries: Walgreens is a chain drugstore at 24th and Potrero.
 Many of the small grocery stores also have basics (cold meds, batteries, etc) behind the counter if you ask.

 There are better guides than I can write... but to get to Golden Gate Park (and the upper Haight), take the 33 bus.
-It's bigger than NYC's Central Park and has buffalo.
+GGP is bigger than NYC's Central Park and has buffalo.
 Precita Park is five minutes walk at the base of Treat Street on the other side of Cesar Chavez and is a close-by, family park.
 Dolores Park is the cool kids' hangout at Dolores and 18thish, and is walking distance, or take Muni.
 Land's End and Sutro Baths are Muni accessible and are most fun on a sunny day.
 The Baths are ruins of an earlier recreational spot, and you can walk through tunnels and see container ships coming into the bay.
 Tank Hill Park near the Castro is tiny, but the views are incredible--good spot to take a picture that doesn't look the same as everybody else's.

 You can also visit both Mt.
 Davidson and Mt.
 Sutro parks via bus.
 Mt.
 Davidson is the highest point in the city and has a 270 degree view of ocean, city, and East Bay on a clear day, as well as a giant concrete cross.
-The best views are only a 10 minute walk from the bus stop.
+The best views are only a 10 minute walk from a bus stop.
 Sutro is probably the most forest-like hike within the city.
 Trails are good, views are limited.
 Nice, shady walk on a hot day, and also kinda spooky in the fog.
 The 36 bus picks up at Cesar Chavez and Mission Street and travels to both parks.
-Google Maps sometimes suggests a route with the 44 and 48 buses, which happens to pass near the16th Avenue Tiled Steps, which a previous guest said was her favorite sight in SF!
+Google Maps sometimes suggests a route with the 44 and 48 buses, which happens to pass near the 16th Avenue Tiled Steps, which a previous guest said was her favorite sight in SF!

 Close-by Neighborhood Bars